rethc/rethc/README.md

 <p align="center">
 My name is Chesda Reth (he/him), I am an aspiring software developer who enjoys developing web applications and solving problems.
 I enjoy solving problems, and I am always interested in learning new technologies in order to keep up with the ever-changing and evolving industry.

-- 🔭 I am currently working on Project Talent which is a web application that connects job seekers and employers.
+- 🔭 I am currently working on Bit Country which is a web application that lets you start your own bit country and community.

 - ⚛️ Side projects: First release of [Smooth Brew Coffee Shop](https://github.com/rethc/smooth-brew), a responsive, mobile ready Online Coffee shop using Gatsby .